 When you are considering a job outside of academia, you may have discovered that many jobs do not require a PhD or research experience in your particular field.
 Instead, most employers seek specific skills or competencies that you have acquired during the process of getting your graduate degree in a particular discipline.
 See the Graduate School's Tips on Identifying, Developing, and Presenting your Key Skills to an Employer.
 There are ways to develop your understanding of your career interests as well as your "transferable skills" that are useful in the workplace.
-One approach is to take an assessment such as SkillScan, Myers Briggs Type Indicator (MBTI), or StrengthsQuest, which can help you identify your skills and potential careers that would use those skills.
+One approach is to take an assessment such as SkillScan, Strong Interest Inventory, or CliftonStrengths, which can help you identify your skills and potential careers that would use those skills.
 Another approach is to analyze your previous experiences to identify what skills you used or acquired.
 The following list is a small sample of transferable skills that many graduate students develop.

 Research and Analysis

 - Reach independent conclusions and defend them.

 - Write clearly at different levels, from abstracts to book-length manuscripts.